|

 the Sylvania area there are not many competitions.
 The Perry show is

 the closest.
+The

 No. 2 dog, Good said, is eight points behind in the standings as of the